barryclark/jekyll-now/_posts/2016-09-30-swot-analysis.md

           <td>
             <ul>
               <li>My university offers a service called <a href="http://web.anglia.ac.uk/anet/studyskillsplus/">Study Skills Plus</a> which I could utilise to improve in this area.</li>
-              <li>Attending all my lectures and tutorials may help me stay on track.</li>
+              <li>Attending all my lectures and tutorials could help me stay on track.</li>
             </ul>
           </td>
         </tr>